Cristian Ganea

-Cristian George Ganea ([kristiˈan ˈdʒe̯ordʒe ˈgane̯a]; born 24 May 1992) is a Romanian professional footballer who plays as a left-back for Super League Greece club Panathinaikos.
+Cristian George Ganea ([kristiˈan ˈdʒe̯ordʒe ˈgane̯a]; born 24 May 1992) is a Romanian professional footballer who plays as a left-back for Liga I club Farul Constanța.

 After emerging through the Spanish football system, Ganea returned to Romania at age 21 and moved around several teams before settling at Viitorul Constanța.
 He won the national title in 2016–17 season with the latter, which prompted a transfer to Athletic Bilbao in 2018.
 He only made one La Liga appearance, serving loan spells at Numancia and back at Viitorul before being released and signing for Greek club Aris Thessaloniki in 2020.

 Internationally, Ganea made his full debut for Romania in June 2017, in a 3–2 friendly victory over Chile.

 Club career

 Early career

 Ganea moved from Romania to Spain with his family while still a minor.
-He grew up in Basauri where his relatives still live, and spent several years playing with Basque clubs making him eligible for Athletic Bilbao.
+He grew up in Basauri south of Bilbao where his relatives still live, and spent several years playing with local clubs.

 In 2010, Ganea signed for RCD Mallorca.
 After a year with their youth teams, he was assigned to the reserve squad, but was then loaned to local fourth-tier club CD Santanyí for one and a half seasons, during which he played regularly.